sourceunion/libre-control/pkg/crypto/README.md

 ### Security Guarantee

 This implementation aims for **Perfect Forward Secrecy (PFS)** per session.
 The compromise of a session key exposes only that specific session's traffic, not historical data.

-> **WARNING**: Do not roll your own crypto.
-This package wraps standard library implementations (`golang.org/x/crypto`) to enforce specific parameters.
-Do not modify the curve parameters or nonce generation logic without rigorous review.